-Why You Should File A Car Accident Claim?
+Should You File A Car Accident Claim?

 Pursuing legal action may sound daunting, but you should consider making an claim to protect your best interests.
-Without a legal claim, the insurance company may refuse to pay you the true amount you are entitled to (or any amount at all and you may be left facing the costs of your injuries by yourself.
+Without a legal claim, the insurance company may refuse to pay you the true amount you are entitled to (or any amount at all) and you may be left facing the costs of your injuries by yourself.

 Why Choose The Grossman Law Firm For Your New Jersey Car Accident Injury Claim?

 - Winning experience.
-Put out experience to work for you.
+Put our experience to work for you.
 Our accident lawyers have over 60 years of combined experience dealing with auto injury cases in New Jersey.
 We have successfully represented clients in both central and northern New Jersey who have suffered physical, financial and emotional pain because of the negligence of others.

 - No fee unless you win.
 This is our guarantee: You won’t have to pay us any fee unless we win.
 You get high-quality legal representation without having to take out money from your pocket until you get compensation.

 - Full commitment to your case.
 As a personal injury client, you will receive professional, compassionate, and aggressive representation.
 We pride ourselves in our responsiveness to our clients and we make sure every client is treated as an individual and never as another file.